iterable-iterator/range/README.md

 // caveat: This requires you to specify all parameters, and choose the correct
 // implementation depending on the sign of the `step` parameter.

-// For convenience
-import {forwardRangeIterator as range} from '@iterable-iterator/range';
+// For convenience, rangeIterator will return the correct kind of IterableIterator without constructing a Range object.
+It has the same signature as the range function. import {rangeIterator as range} from '@iterable-iterator/range';
 ```

 [![License](https://img.shields.io/github/license/iterable-iterator/range.svg)](https://raw.githubusercontent.com/iterable-iterator/range/main/LICENSE)